-How much can I get a business loan for?
+How much can I borrow with a business loan?

 It all depends on the lender and type of financing you're interested in.

 Depending on the lender and type of financing, you can usually borrow anywhere from $1,000 to over $5 million.
 But not all businesses can qualify for loans on the higher end — and you might not want to if it’s more than you actually need.

 How much a lender offers and how much you can qualify for are often two different numbers.
 This depends on several factors, including:

 - Revenue.
 You might need to bring in as much as 10 times the amount you want to borrow if you apply without collateral, depending on the loan amount and lender.

 - Current debts.
 Your monthly debt obligations and expenses should leave enough room to comfortably afford repayments.